North Carolina battleground brief

 Worth checking today because coverage tone, political language, or issue concentration changed.

-Elections, crime lead the issue mix.
+Crime, elections lead the issue mix.

-Linked to 2 monitored source groups; 2 broader headlines excluded.
+Linked to 2 monitored source groups.

 Why it matters